amarburg/libblackmagic/README.md

 The library build is coordinated with [fips](https://github.com/floooh/fips).

 This library has a number of dependencies.
-Most of them are handled by fips, but the [Blackmagic API](https://www.blackmagicdesign.com/developer/product/capture-and-playback) must be downloaded separately.
+Most of them are handled by fips, but both the [Blackmagic Desktop Video and Desktop Video API](https://www.blackmagicdesign.com/developer/product/capture-and-playback) must be downloaded and installed separately.
 The file [cmake/FindBlackmagicSDK.cmake](cmake/FindBlackmagicSDK.cmake) searches for the API ... if needed, the environment variable `BLACKMAGIC_DIR` can be provided as hint.

-__We are currently building against Blackmagic API version 11.0__
+__We are currently building against Blackmagic API version 11.2__

 To build: